-The Company was organized in 1993 creating a new holding corporation known as HEICO Corporation and renaming the former holding company (formerly known as HEICO Corporation, organized in 1957) as HEICO Aerospace Corporation.
-The reorganization, which was completed in 1993, did not result in any change in the business of the Company, its consolidated assets or liabilities or the relative interests of its shareholders.
+The Company was originally organized in 1957 as a holding company known as HEICO Corporation.
+As part of a reorganization completed in 1993, the original holding company (formerly known as HEICO Corporation) was renamed as HEICO Aerospace Corporation and a new holding corporation known as HEICO Corporation was created.
+The reorganization did not result in any change in the business of the Company, its consolidated assets or liabilities or the relative interests of its shareholders.